salman-97/C-Sharp---Notes-Application---Database-Integrated/README.md

 # C Sharp - Notes Application - Database Integrated
 ✚APPLICATION SCREENSHOTS ARE ATTACHED IN "APPLICATION SCREENSHOTS FOLDER"✚<br><br>

 This application is my Semester Project.
 It is created in C# (C-Sharp) Language using Microsoft Visual Studio.
-The application is integrated with MySql Database.
+The application is integrated with MySql Database.<br><br>
 **FUNCTIONALITIES** <br>
 ✶ Main Screen (Login or Signup)<br>
 ✶ Login - authenticates if the user exists.<br>